jmltn/jamesmilton.me/_posts/2021-02-07-professional-videos.md

 ## Sky X Red Bull - Formula 1 App Concept and Video
 <small>November 2020 - Salzburg, Austria 🇦🇹</small>

 F1 is the second most popular sport in the Sky digital portfolio.
 With new technology and innovation being at the forefront of the sport, I worked with Sky and the Red Bull Formula 1 team to design this app.
-The video demonstration I also made tells you everything you need to know!
+The video demonstration I also made tells you everything you need to know.

 <iframe src="https://www.youtube.com/embed/ZqGcec5GurU" frameborder='0' allowfullscreen></iframe>